-Bloom launched the new fund for investment opportunities in the emergency services sector which has seen upward trending stability throughout the pandemic and is expected to experience solid growth over the next decade as nations and municipalities invest for preparedness against future risks, and in Asia in particular where the rate of urbanization, education gains, and relative young age populations are greater than in other regions.
+Bloom launched the new fund for investment opportunities in the health and safety sectors which has seen upward trending stability throughout the pandemic and is expected to experience solid growth over the next decade as nations and municipalities invest for preparedness against future risks, including climate change, and in Asia in particular where the rate of urbanization, education gains, and relative young age populations are greater than in other regions.

 The past two decades have shown macro economic cycles that have squeezed the margins of many sectors and their ability to react to parallel gravitational shifts in demand from mature, stagnant markets in the west to rapid growth markets in the east which have proven much less conservative than their core markets in their adoption of innovative technologies.
 "After vaccinations become more widespread and the efforts of scaling up the response become less challenging and more of a stable regularity, we expect demand shift towards strengthening governmental and non-governmental response capabilities for future crises so we're not again caught completely flat-footed as we were in 2020."
-Allen went on to say that a well-positioned platform acquisition, with solid management in place and a strong plan to evolve to meet the changing shapes of demand in both design, mission, and locus of innovation will be able to capture high rates of growth that is atypical in the target sector.
+Allen went on to say that a well-positioned long-term focus acquisition strategy, with solid management and a strong plan to evolve to meet the changing shapes of demand in both design, mission, and locus of innovation will be able to capture high rates of growth that are atypical in the target sector.

 Within the target sectors, the 7-10 year horizons that are typical in the PE industry are simply mismatched with the normal cycles of these asset types and lead to non-optimal exit schedules, ultimately reducing ROI for investors.
 Health and safety sectors are continuous industries, and due to the involvement of government procurement and regulatory approvals in G2M strategies the open-ended fund structure is a win-win for companies and investors.